 In 2012 I quit my job, left everything behind, and headed to Springer Mountain, Georgia to embark on the adventure of a lifetime, thru-hiking the Appalachian Trail.
 2,184 miles and 136 days later I stood atop Mount Katahdin in Maine.
 Just a month after returning to California I toed the line at the Bulldog 50K in Malibu Creek State Park.
 From there my shoes have led me through the Born to Run Ultramarathons, Rim-to-Rim-to-Rim in the Grand Canyon, many “marathon of the month” runs, the Burning River 100 Miler, and beyond.

 I’m not homeless, I have a home, it just happens to have four wheels.
-I am however rentless…and happy!
-In June of 2015 I took the next step, left my full time job, and started traveling around the country living in my van and doing freelance work wherever I can find WiFi.
+I am however mortgageless…and happy!
+In June of 2015 I took the next step, left my full time job, and started traveling full-time, living in my van, and doing freelance work wherever I can find WiFi.
+Since then I’ve driven around the United States, backpacked in Ecuador and Peru, drove across Canada, bicycle toured Chile and Argentina, rode in Race Across America, and more.

 I guess that was all a long-winded way of saying,